 We begin by cataloguing the uncertain input parameters (i.e. parametric sources of uncertainty) considered in this study for simulating the background solar wind using AWSoM.
 We focus on simulating the background solar wind for two Carrington rotation (CR) periods representative of solar maximum (CR2152) and solar minimum (CR2208), using exclusively ADAPT-GONG magnetograms.
 Shown in Table 1, the parameter list includes variables concerning boundary conditions, sub-model settings, and fitting parameters.
 Some parameters are categorical, while others are continuous and real-valued.
-In either case, we specify also the value range each parameter may take in this investigation, which are determined based on assessment from subject matter experts of the study team.
-In addition to the lower and upper bounds, a constraint is incorporated to restrict the feasible region of FactorBO and PoyntingFluxPerBSi such that their product is less than $9\times10^5~\mathrm{Wm^{-2}T^{-1}}$ for solar maximum and less than $1.2\times10^6~\mathrm{Wm^{-2}T^{-1}}$ for solar minimum (see Figure 2).
+In either case, we specify also the value range each parameter may take in this investigation, which are physically meaningful ranges determined based on assessment from subject matter experts of the study team and prior studies and literature.
+The range of stochastic exponent is based on the works of Chandran et al. (2011); Xia et al. (2013).
+The bounds for PoyntingFluxPerBSi are set to cover the most optimal values determined in previous AWSoM validation studies like Sachdeva et al. (2019, 2021).
+The values for LperpTimesSqrtBSi are based on Hollweg (1986).
+In addition to the lower and upper bounds, a constraint is incorporated to restrict the feasible region of FactorBO and PoyntingFluxPerBSi such that their product is less than $9\times10^5~\mathrm{Wm^{-2}T^{-1}}$ for solar maximum and less than $1.2\times$ 106 Wm-2T-1 for solar minimum (see Figure 2).
 This constraint is motivated by the underlying physics where the product term is known to be proportional to the total energy injected into the system.
 Capping the total energy below a reasonable threshold eliminates simulations that are not physically meaningful due to excessive kinetic energy density in the simulated solar wind.